Committee on National Security Systems: History

 The Committee dates its establishment back to 1953, under the name of U.S. Communications Security Board (USCSB).

-Under the name National Security Telecommunications and Information Systems Security Committee (NSTISSC) the committee was established by the National Security Directive 42, "National Policy for the Security of National Security Telecommunications and Information Systems", dated 5 July 1990.
+Under the name National Security Telecommunications and Information Systems Security Committee (NSTISSC) the committee was established by the National Security Directive 42 (NSD42), "National Policy for the Security of National Security Telecommunications and Information Systems", dated 5 July 1990.
 On October 16, 2001, President George W. Bush signed Executive Order 13231, the Critical Infrastructure Protection in the Information Age, re-designating NSTISSC as the Committee on National Security Systems.

+On June 12, 2026, President Donald Trump signed National Security Presidential Memorandum 12.
+This rescinded NSD42 and National Security Memorandum 8, and rebuilt the board with fewer voting members and more enforcement authority.

 Activities

-The CNSS holds discussions of policy issues, sets national policy, directions, operational procedures, and guidance for the information systems operated by the U.S. Government, its contractors or agents that either contain classified information, involve intelligence activities, involve cryptographic activities related to national security, involve command and control of military forces, involve equipment that is an integral part of a weapon or weapons system(s) or are critical to the direct fulfillment of military or intelligence missions.
+The CNSS holds discussions of policy issues, sets national policy, directions, operational procedures, and guidance of National Security Systems, the information systems operated by the U.S. Government, its contractors or agents that either contain classified information, involve intelligence activities, involve cryptographic activities related to national security, involve command and control of military forces, involve equipment that is an integral part of a weapon or weapons system(s) or are critical to the direct fulfillment of military or intelligence missions.

-The Department of Defense chairs the committee.
-Membership consists of representatives from 21 U.S. Government Departments and Agencies with voting privileges, including the CIA, DIA, DOD, DOJ, FBI, NSA, and the National Security Council, and all United States Military Services.
-Members not on the voting committee include the DISA, NGA, NIST, and the NRO.
-The operating agency for CNSS is the National Security Agency, which serves as the focal point for cryptography, telecommunications systems security, and information systems security for NSS.
+Structure

+Following the issuance of National Security Presidential Memorandum 12, the board was centralized, with the committee becoming chaired by a member of the United States National Security Council.
+There are 4 voting members: